Friday the 13th: The Game: Discontinuation

-Due to licensing issues with franchise creator Victor Miller, the game's servers were shut down in November of 2020, though online play remained accessible via peer-to-peer matchmaking.
+Due to licensing issues with franchise creator Victor Miller, the game's servers were shut down in November 2020, though online play remained accessible via peer-to-peer matchmaking.
 The game was delisted at the end of 2023 due to the license expiring.
 On December 31, 2024, all online services were discontinued, leaving only offline modes available for play.

 On April 1, 2024, a group of modders announced Friday the 13th: The Game – Resurrected, a mod of Friday the 13th: The Game that promises to bring back the online multiplayer via private servers as well as add new content.
 On April 8, seven days before the planned release, the mod team was forced to stop the mod development after receiving a cease and desist letter from Horror, Inc. for alleged copyright infringement.

 Reception

-Friday the 13th: The Game received "mixed or average" reviews, according to review aggregator Metacritic.
+Friday the 13th: The Game received "mixed or average" reviews, according to review aggregator website Metacritic.

 Caitlin Cooke of Destructoid gave the game 6.5/10, concluding "There aren't many games that can offer a camaraderie aspect to the survival horror genre, and Friday the 13th delivers in that regard.
 It could certainly use a lot more fine tuning and adjustments, but for now, it delivers on a solidly campy experience."

 James Kozanitis of GameRevolution wrote: "Is it perfect?
 Not by a long shot.
 Indeed, you'll experience graphical bugs and other quirks that break your immersion.
 But, after getting into Friday the 13th: The Game, and I mean really getting into it, discovering all its intricacies and more technical aspects, these problems will seem so small as to evaporate, and balance issues you once perceived will be corrected.
 And what's left is a truly unique experience, unlike any other multiplayer game you've played (certainly a cut above other asymmetrical titles), where cooperation, wits, and sometimes ruthless murder are what it takes to survive."

 Peter Brown of GameSpot gave the game a mostly negative review, writing: "As of now, a week after launch, it's short on content and performs poorly all around, especially on consoles.
 The story goes that the developers weren't prepared for the amount of people who wanted to jump on day one, but that does little to assuage players who were convinced that they were paying for a finished product.
 Despite showing potential that may one day be realized, Friday the 13th comes across as an unfinished game that shouldn't have been released in its current state."